Board Certified Podiatrist Serving Orange County, California

 My goal as a physician is to provide the highest quality care at all times.
 Part of meeting this standard is always taking the time to fully explain each patient’s particular problem, treatment options, and fully answer any questions they might have.

 Dr. Daniel Bank, DPM FACFAS

-Click the issue you want to learn about.
+Click on the issue you want to learn about

 Heel pain is most often caused by plantar fasciitis, a condition that is sometimes also called heel spur syndrome when a heel spur is present.
 Heel pain may also be due to other causes, such as a stress fracture, tendonitis, arthritis, a nerve irritation, or, rarely a cyst.
 Heel pain can also be due to degenerative arthritis in the lower back that refers pain into the heel area.

 Because there are several potential causes of heel pain, it is important to have heel pain properly diagnosed and treated.
 As well the longer the condition persists generally the harder it becomes to treat.

 Plantar fasciitis is an inflammation of the band of tissue ( the plantar fascia ) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated then inflamed resulting in heel pain.